KilianKegel/FatherlessAmerica/README.md

-men.<sup>41</sup> By 1992, only about 5 percent of all female-headed households with children had experienced the death of the father; about 37 percent had experienced parental divorce; and in 36 percent of these homes, the parents had never married.<sup>42</sup> For the first time in our nation’s history, millions of men today are voluntarily abdicating their fatherhood.
+men.<sup>41</sup> By 1992, only about 5 percent of all female-headed households with children had experienced the death of the father; about 37 percent had experienced parental divorce; and in 36 percent of these homes, the parents had never married.<sup>42</sup> For the first time in our nation's history, millions of men today are voluntarily abdicating their fatherhood.

 Though paternal death and paternal abandonment are frequently